chridahl/IdiomList/README.md

-# An incomplete list of idioms in various programming languages
+# An incomplete list of programming idioms

 One of the great joys of programming is exploring different approaches to problem solving.
 From domain-specific algorithms to more general concepts and design patterns.
 Programming languages follow different paradigms ([see this list](https://en.wikipedia.org/wiki/Comparison_of_programming_paradigms)) and are usually implemented independent of one another.
 Although many languages share common syntactic traits their implementation may vary vastly.
-Consqeuently, each language naturally evolves best practices for developers to use - whether driven by philosophy, constraints and/or strong community influence.
+Consequently, each language naturally evolves best practices for developers to use - whether driven by philosophy, constraints and/or strong community influence.

 This repository gathers resources to get a quick overview of idioms in different programming languages.